This post may contain affiliate links. Please read our disclosure policy.

-This recipe for Blueberry Banana Bread is a tender, delicious quick bread filled with blueberries.
-Perfect for the season, made with Greek yogurt and seasoned with cinnamon.
-It’s a favorite at my house.
+This easy recipe for Healthier Blueberry Banana Bread is a tender, delicious quick bread filled with fresh blueberries.
+Made with Greek yogurt and seasoned with cinnamon this easy banana bread recipe has a moist, tender crumb and an easy, optional vanilla glaze – no wonder it’s a favorite at my house!

-Yes, it is very easy to make.
+This Blueberry Banana Bread recipe is so easy to make, with no mixer required!
 Great for snacks.
 But it’s also pretty enough to serve for tea or a special dessert.

 As you know, banana bread is a classic, cozy, comfort food no matter the time of year.
 But something special happens with you add fresh blueberries.